The bare minimum for a sex toy that doesn’t suck: materials and safety

 Many consumers buy mystery material jelly dildos and vibrators because they’re cheap, without stopping to think about what jelly is, or its effects on delicate, internal mucus membranes.

 You read food labels and make sure your ingestibles are safe.
 Why should you inspect your insertable sex toys any less carefully?
 Sex toys, unlike food, have no regulation in the market.
-As a result, they’re commonly made of cheap and toxic materials with neither the environment, nor the consumer’s safety in mind.
+As a result, they’re commonly made of cheap and toxic materials; manufacturers keep neither the environment, nor the consumer’s safety in mind.

-In the long run, phthalates are a suspected human carcinogen and endocrine disrupter, linked to infertility, cancer, kidney damage, and developmental abnormalities (in the case of, say, a pregnant woman masturbating, or a baby playing with a PVC teething ring).
+Phthalates are a suspected human carcinogen and endocrine disrupter, linked to infertility, cancer, kidney damage, and developmental abnormalities (for example, a pregnant woman masturbating, or a baby playing with a PVC teething ring).
 You don’t have to take just my word for it.
 The U.S. government recognizes phthalate-infused PVC as unsafe for use in children’s toys.

 If you feel you absolutely must buy a jelly toy, whether because of the price tag, or the feel of it, at least use a condom with it.
 But even that isn’t guaranteed to do much in terms of shielding you from these chemicals.
 Nobody is saying you WILL get infected or that you WILL get cancer if you use jelly on your genitals, but that you’re increasing your risk the more you expose yourself to it.
 Do your research when it comes to your health.

-There are many, many options for affordable and safe toys, but suffice to say that, below a certain price point, you get what you pay for.
-The health of your internal organs isn’t something to be taken lightly– safety and quality are an investment.
+There are many, many options for affordable and safe toys, but below a certain price point, you get what you pay for.
+Don’t take the health of your internal organs lightly; safety and quality are an investment.

 This list is by no means comprehensive.